- Sexual Harassment

 Question: Whom may I contact if I feel that I have been sexually harassed and/or have questions or concerns about sexual harassment?

-Answer: If you feel that you are being sexually harassed or know someone who is, you may call the Division of Diversity and Equity at (860) 550-6356 or any of the entities noted on the above referenced Sexual Harassment Policy.
+Answer: If you feel that you are being sexually harassed or know someone who is, you may call the ODE at 860-550-6356 within sixty (60) days of the alleged incident or any of the entities noted on the above referenced Sexual Harassment Policy.